-I’m the author of several articles on Chinese and East Asian politics and foreign policy, as well as the book Chinese Foreign Policy: An Introduction, which had its third edition published in 2016 and with a fourth edition in preparation for 2018.
-I have been interviewed on Arctic and polar affairs by The New York Times, Associated Press, Agence-France-Presse, South China Morning Post, as well as by news services from China, Iceland, New Zealand and Norway.
+I’m the author of several articles on Chinese and East Asian politics and foreign policy, as well as the book Chinese Foreign Policy: An Introduction, which had its third edition released in 2016, and the fourth edition published in July 2019.

 Among my most recent Arctic-related publications available online are the following: